 BEAVRS (British and Irish Vitreo-Retinal Surgeons) promote high quality patient care by supporting and representing British and Irish Vitreo-Retinal Surgeons through education, research, audit and revalidation.
 You can find their information leaflet on macular hole at the following link: www.beavrs.org/about/patient-information/macular-hole.

-RNIB is aware of three companies in the UK which rent equipment which may help some people with face down posturing.
+RNIB is aware of two companies in the UK which rent equipment which may help some people with face down posturing.
 They can be contacted at: